 A competent inspector must develop competencies in the following four areas.
 More details of these areas are provided in Attachment 2 of IMC 1247:

-Area 1 Understand the legal basis and the regulatory processes for achieving the NRC’s regulatory objectives
+Area 1: Understand the legal basis and the regulatory processes for achieving the NRC’s regulatory objectives.

-Area 2 Understand the technology and apply concepts in various technical areas to allow the NRC to carry out its overall responsibilities
+Area 2: Understand the technology and apply concepts in various technical areas to allow the NRC to carry out its overall responsibilities.

-Area 3Master the techniques and skills needed to collect, analyze, and integrate information using a safety focus to develop a supportable regulatory conclusion
+Area 3: Master the techniques and skills needed to collect, analyze, and integrate information using a safety focus to develop a supportable regulatory conclusion.

-Area 4Have the personal and interpersonal skills to carry out assigned regulatory activities either individually or as a member of a team
+Area 4: Have the personal and interpersonal skills to carry out assigned regulatory activities either individually or as a member of a team.

 Program Organization